lee-jin81/Projects_JL_2022/README.md

 the train [schedules](https://new.mta.info/schedules).

 ## Tools
-* I will be using SQL to download and store the data in the database.
+* SQL: to download and store the data in the database.
-* Data will be analyzed with Pandas and visualized with Matplotlib.
+* Pandas and Matplotlib: Data visualization